 Participating employees have an option as to the manner in which their employee and employer contributions may be invested.
 Participants may direct their accounts into various mutual funds, Noble Energy (until October 4, 2020 and thereafter Chevron) common stock, and a common collective trust fund.
-Participants also previously had an option to invest in other publicly traded securities through a self-directed brokerage feature which was removed and closed during 2019.
 Participant accounts are valued daily.
 Allocations of net earnings are based on account balances as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.